fraterrisus/walkthroughs/dragon-wars/index.md

 You'll also find a list of spells in the manual, but you won't need it because I've listed them all along with more information than is available there.
 You should also be aware that there are several red herrings and/or places where the manual is simply incorrect, whether intentional or not.

 At the end of the manual is a list of paragraphs.
 You should be able to find a text file containing the paragraphs online, rather than having to squint at some poorly-scanned PDF version.
 These help flesh out the story as you go, and give you some hints and other bits of direction.
 In the walkthrough I've marked the places where the game directs you to the paragraph list with `(pxxx)`, where `xxx` is the paragraph number.
 Careful, not all the paragraphs are real!
 But the fake ones are often funny and worth reading.
 I've listed out which ones are fake in the [appendices](#fake-paragraphs), if you're curious.

+### DragonJars

+Over the time that I've been writing and maintaining this walkthrough, I've managed to rip apart the game's original binaries and data files and learn just about everything there is to learn about it.
+Eventually, I decided that the best thing to do with this information was to make a "superemulator" which allows you to not only play the game (presuming you have a _legal_ copy of the data files), but also fixes some bugs and adds some quality-of-life improvements that makes it even more fun to play.

+If you're interested in such a thing &ndash; it's built on Java so it should run on just about any desktop or laptop &ndash; you can check it out at [my GitHub page](https://www.github.com/fraterrisus/dragonjars).

 ### Managing Save Files